top of page

 From 2025 to 2039, Neptune journeys through the sign of Aries (last time that happened, the American Civil War happened, among other things).
 Read about this event in these three articles or in this compilation here.

 From 2025 to 2033, Uranus moves through Gemini: which means that the planet of change and inventions moves through the sign of new ideas, information, and the voice.
-Read about what that means here: Uranus in Gemini: Winds of Change (2025-2033)
+Read about what that means here: Uranus in Gemini: Winds of Change (2025-2033), and Uranus in Gemini Advice for the Signs: Where the Winds Blow (2025-2033) here.

-Lastly, don’t forget to subscribe if you’d like.
+Lastly, don’t forget to subscribe if you’d like to do so!

 Thanks for joining me on this wild ride and see you soon,